Expected Performance of Cosmic Muon Veto Detector: Reconstruction and Extrapolation of Muon Tracks

-Each of the six veto planes are parameterized by their four corners and direction cosines taken as normal vectors to the planes.
-Initially the extrapolation algorithm checks for track intersections with all these six walls, but for large zenith angles the intersections points can be far away for vertical walls, particularly the back wall, whereas the uncertainty in the direction of muons in miniICAL is very small.
-Thus, to address this, the algorithm is modified to calculate the distance of closest approach between the extrapolated track and the line along the CMVD strips.
-The modified algorithm checks the distance of closest approaches between the extrapolated track and the line, which is formed parallel to the scintillator length passed through the reconstructed supercluster position in the wall.
+Each of the six veto planes is defined by four corners and direction cosine (normal vector to the plane).
+Initially, the extrapolation algorithm checks for track intersection with all these six walls, but for large zenith angles, the intersections points can be far away for vertical walls, particularly the back wall, whereas the uncertainty in the direction of muons in miniICAL is very small.
+Thus, to address this, the algorithm is modified to check the distance of the closest approaches between the extrapolated track and the line, which is formed parallel to the EPS length passed through the reconstructed supercluster position in the wall.
 In scenarios involving multiple superclusters within the same wall, the algorithm selects the one with the least distance of closest approach from the reconstructed muon track.
-Additionally, when multiple walls house valid superclusters, priority is given to one with the least distance of closest approach.
+Additionally, when multiple walls house valid superclusters, priority is given to the one with the least distance of the closest approach.